How to Use the Tactile Library

 Sign up to access all features of the Tactile Library, including downloading graphics and submitting your own designs.
 Don’t worry, we keep your information private.

-In order to access and download or upload graphics you must be logged in.
-This helps us ensure only real users posting valuable graphics can do so.
+In order to access, download and/or upload graphics, you must be logged in.
+This helps us ensure only real users are posting tactile graphics.
 Your information is never shared nor sold.

 Browse and Download Graphics

-Use our search tools to find high-quality tactile graphics for various subjects.
-Each tactile graphic is optimized for printing on an 8×11 inch sheet of paper or Swell Touch paper.
+Use our search tools to find high-quality tactile graphics.
+Each tactile graphic is optimized for printing on an 8.5×11″/A4 inch sheet of Swell Touch.

 Share your tactile graphics with the community and help expand the collection of accessible learning materials.